Simhyeon/r4d/docs/meta.md

 ### Imminent

+* [ ] Read macro support because you know version sustainability...
+	- The first problem is that read cannot be nested
+	- First approach is to check if READ macro is defined to determine whether read is currently being invoked or not
+		- However, this approach is not trivial because there is a concept called volatile
+		- When volatile is enabled, there are cases that predefined macros are not detected. which means that read invocation before volatile declaration can occur unintended behaviour
+	- Second approach is to add new writeOption BufStream
+		- This looks ok but has a caveat.
+With this approach macro should be able to change write option, however since write option has a lifetime bound to processor, and compiler cannot deduce if lifetime matches or not...
+	- I need a third approach for this if I really want read macro

+* [ ] In-built documentation for function and deterred macro

+* [ ] Escape rule is somewhat bugged?
+- ```\* \* *\ Doesn't yield anything```
 * [ ] Purge is bugged? ( Gdengine )
 - It's about precedence mostly.

 ### TODOs

+* [ ] Performance improvements?
+	- Currently lexing copies all chars into a versatile vector which may not be the best idea.
+A bettter idea is to iterate and add slice from source.
+	But it is true that such implementation is more trivial to maintain and extend with arguable performance boost.
 * [ ] Error handling, execution security
 * [ ] Warn about operational macros + document something
 * [ ] Reimplement read macro ( Maybe not becuase not worth it )